Blog

 Ageless Innovation's Companion Pet Pup, a Hasbro spin-out, is what the scam ads pretend to be: a soft, believable puppy that barks, responds to touch and sound, and has a heartbeat you can feel.
 There is no app and it does not walk; it is designed as a comfort companion, and it is widely used with seniors.
 At $179.99 on the official store (often via Amazon), it is the honest version of the lifelike-puppy promise.

 Loona is not shaped like a dog, and it rolls on wheels rather than walking, but it behaves more like a pet than almost anything else at this price: it recognizes faces, plays fetch-style games, patrols as a home camera, and holds conversations through a GPT-4o-based voice mode.
-KEYi sells it for $429 (list $529) with no subscription currently required.
+KEYi sells it for $499 (list $529) with no subscription currently required — up from $429 earlier in 2026, so older round-ups still quote the lower figure.
 Think of it as a robot pet rather than a robot dog in the strict sense.
 Our full Loona review covers the GPT-4o features and the caveats.

 Tombot Jennie (about $1,500, waitlist)